![]() |

 double | novas_diff_time (const novas_timespec *t1, const novas_timespec *t2) |

-double | novas_get_split_time (const novas_timespec *time, enum novas_timescale timescale, long *ijd) |
+double | novas_get_split_time (const novas_timespec *restrict time, enum novas_timescale timescale, long *restrict ijd) |

-double | novas_get_time (const novas_timespec *time, enum novas_timescale timescale) |
+double | novas_get_time (const novas_timespec *restrict time, enum novas_timescale timescale) |

-time_t | novas_get_unix_time (const novas_timespec *time, long *nanos) |
+time_t | novas_get_unix_time (const novas_timespec *restrict time, long *restrict nanos) |

 int | novas_offset_time (const novas_timespec *time, double seconds, novas_timespec *out) |

-int | novas_set_split_time (enum novas_timescale timescale, long ijd, double fjd, int leap, double dut1, novas_timespec *time) |
+int | novas_set_split_time (enum novas_timescale timescale, long ijd, double fjd, int leap, double dut1, novas_timespec *restrict time) |

-int | novas_set_time (enum novas_timescale timescale, double jd, int leap, double dut1, novas_timespec *time) |
+int | novas_set_time (enum novas_timescale timescale, double jd, int leap, double dut1, novas_timespec *restrict time) |

-int | novas_set_unix_time (time_t unix_time, long nanos, int leap, double dut1, novas_timespec *time) |
+int | novas_set_unix_time (time_t unix_time, long nanos, int leap, double dut1, novas_timespec *restrict time) |

 A set of SuperNOVAS routines to make handling of astronomical timescales and conversions among them easier.